google-research/hyperbo/README.md

 See the "best_\*" columns for the best measurement achieved over training.

-## Usage
+## GPax
-See tests.
+[GPax](https://github.com/google-research/gpax) is a modular implementation of Gaussian processes used by HyperBO based on [Tensorflow Probability](https://www.tensorflow.org/probability) with Jax backend.

-## Citing
+## Citation
+Please cite our work if you would like to use the code.
 ```
-@article{wang2021hyperbo,
+@article{wang2023hyperbo,
-  title={Pre-trained Gaussian processes for Bayesian optimization},
+  title={{Pre-trained Gaussian processes for Bayesian optimization}},
-  author={Wang, Zi and Dahl, George E and Swersky, Kevin and Lee, Chansoo and Mariet, Zelda and Nado, Zachary and Gilmer, Justin and Snoek, Jasper and Ghahramani, Zoubin},
+  author={Zi Wang and
+          George E. Dahl and
+          Kevin Swersky and
+          Chansoo Lee and
+          Zachary Nado and
+          Justin Gilmer and
+          Jasper Snoek and
+          Zoubin Ghahramani},
   journal={arXiv preprint arXiv:2109.08215},
-  year={2022}
+  year={2023}
 }
 ```